Email FacebookTwitterMenu burgerClose thin

 • The seller’s motivation for unloading their book of business

-Choosing a business that’s closely aligned with how you operate your firm could allow for the smoothest transition, both for the new clients you’re acquiring and your team.
+Choosing a business that’s closely aligned with how you operate your firm could allow a smooth transition, both for the new clients you’re acquiring and your team.
 If you’re buying a book of business a financial advisor is selling for the goal of growing your client base, then you need to be fairly certain you’ll be able to retain those clients once the acquisition is complete.

 Develop a Transition Plan